What do the best blog sites do to get more readers? They use three big blog secrets that are easy to implement.

 They write and update great content, understand SEO keywords, and use internal links.

 “How can I get more organic traffic to my blog?”

-If you have a blog, you have it for a good reason.
+When you have a blog, you have it for a good reason.
 Perhaps you are using your blog to sell your products or services or to generate advertising or affiliate income.

-Your blog might not be income producing, but you would like to be an influencer on your topic.
+Your blog might not be income-producing, but you would like to be an influencer on your topic.

 But let’s be honest.
 You don’t have time to become an SEO (Search Engine Optimization) expert and wade through how to rank high for 200 Google ranking factors.